LingchenM/Code-Portfolio/README.md

 - #### Reverse TCP malware

   A reverse TCP malware that can perform more functions in addition to shell command.
+VM_ReserveTCP is still developing that aim to detect Virtual Machine to perform anti-analysis feature.

 See detailed description inside each project's folder.